History of the Unit

 When he was wounded during an engagement at Hill 170, Lt Col Pollitt relinquished his command to his 2i/c Major C.R.M.
 Stuart who was promoted Lt.
 Col.

 After Burma the Commando was withdrawn to India to prepare for Operation ‘Zipper’ the invasion of Malaya.
 Zipper being abandoned after the cessation of hostilities No. 5 Commando found itself in Hong Kong on policing duties.
-Because of the loss of men through demobilisation, No. 5 and No.1 were amalgamated to form 1/5 Commando until on 23rd March 1946 it was disbanded.
+Because of the loss of men through demobilisation, No. 5 was merged with No.1 on 23 March 1946 to form 1/5 Commando which was itself later disbanded.

 View our Gallery images of No 5 Commando